stelianraev/MOVEit/README.md

  <br/>

 💡**Short Service Summary**  <br/>
-1. **WPF UI Service** - *It is an entry point where user is getting authenticated and can monitor in real time what have in a local folder and what is having on cloud (remote) folder.
-In real time can monitor if add one or many files in local folder, how it is going to cloud, or the same when delete something in a local.* <br/>
+1. **WPF UI Service** - *This is the entry point where users authenticate and monitor, in real time, the contents of both a local folder and a cloud (remote) folder.
+Users can observe changes as files are added or deleted locally and see       how these changes sync with the cloud.* <br/>
- 🔹 Entry Point: Allows users to authenticate, and view local & remote files in real-time <br/>
+ 🔹 Entry Point: Allows users to authenticate and view local & remote files in real time. <br/>
- 🔹 Real-Time Monitoring: Watches for file uploads & deletions locally and syncs with the cloud <br/>
+ 🔹 Real-Time Monitoring: Tracks file uploads and deletions locally and syncs them with the cloud. <br/>
- 🔹 Authentication: Implements Token Authentication & Token Revocation <br/>
+ 🔹 Authentication: Implements Token Authentication and Token Revocation. <br/>
- 🔹 Token Storage: Stored in C:\Users\{your_user}\AppData\Roaming\MoveitAccessToken.dat <br/>
+ 🔹 Token Storage: Stored at C:\Users\{your_user}\AppData\Roaming\MoveitAccessToken.dat <br/>

-    *In UI Servce is implemented Token authentication also Token Revoke mechanism, so when the token expire will be revoked and user ill see login screen again.
-There will be need new authentication using username and password (Username and Password are provided by     MOVEit support).
-The Token is keeped locally on the machine used .dat file on path C:\Users\{your user}\AppData\Roaming\MoveitAccessToken.dat.
-This process is setted in TokenStorage, if you want to change token storage.* <br/>
+    *The UI service implements both Token Authentication and a Token Revocation mechanism.
+When the token expires, it is revoked, and the user will be redirected to the login screen.
+A new authentication using a username and password (provided by MOVEit support) will be required.
+The token is stored locally on the machine in a .dat file at: C:\Users\{your_user}\AppData\Roaming\MoveitAccessToken.dat.
+This process is managed by TokenStorage, and if needed, you can modify the token storage settings.* <br/>

 🖥️ Screenshots:
  🔹 Login View: <br/> <img src="https://github.com/user-attachments/assets/658e2002-aa6d-415a-add4-08880cf93d55" alt="Login view" width="300" height="200"> <br/>